 - Return to Work and Attendance Records

-- Intelligent Data Systems (IDS) for driving licence information for DVLA checks
+- Licence Check Ltd (DAVIS) for driving licence verification information and DVLA checks

 - In house registers and spreadsheet trackers which contain employee data for various processes such as long term sickness, long term modified and pregnancy/maternity cases, discipline and grievance cases, and a register of discipline outcomes.

 - Everbridge Critical Communications System for automated SMS text messaging service.

 Details of how long we will keep your personal information can be found in the Service’s Retention Schedule.

 Who we share this information with and why